Health-RI/img2catalog/README.md

 will use the configuration file `~/.img2catalog/config.toml`, if it exists.
 If the file does not exist, a default configuration will be used.

+Currently, it is not possible to gather all the information for the Health-RI v2 model from a regular XNAT project.
+The metadata can be supplemented by defining fallback values in the configuration file.

 ### Environment Variables

 The tool can also be configured using environment variables.
 Here are the environment variables that can be used: